timsaya/luci-app-bandix/README.md

 3. Configure your LAN interface in settings

    After installation, go to the Bandix settings page and select your LAN interface to enable proper monitoring.
+Make sure to check the "Enable" option to start the service.

 ## Configuration